[CentOS7] Rpmbuild Redis 8, which does not have an official RPM for EL7

 Do not change the location of the installed commands

-I didn't get any errors, but I realized this after I installed them.
+weren't any errors or anything, but I only realized this after actually applying them.

 # Contents of spec file %files /usr/local/bin/redis-server /usr/local/bin/redis-cli # Environment where Redis 7 series to be updated is running /usr/bin/redis-server /usr/bin/redis-cli